Last Updated: 10am - Monday 4th May 2020

-The COVID-19 coronavirus pandemic is sweeping across the globe and thousands of UK businesses are bracing themselves for its impact not only in the long-term but with immediate effect.
+The COVID-19 coronavirus pandemic has affected lives and livelihoods across the globe and hundreds of thousands of UK businesses are bracing themselves for its impact not only in the long-term but with immediate effect.

-Many companies, partnerships, and sole trader businesses simply do not have the financial breathing space to manage an emergency cash flow situation – and this is the threat that COVID-19 is posing to businesses across the country in a wide variety of industries and sectors.
+Many companies, partnerships, and sole trader businesses simply do not have the financial breathing space to manage an emergency cash flow situation – and this is the threat that COVID-19 is posing to businesses across the country in a wide variety of industries and sectors - particularly since the UK entered lockdown on March 23rd.

 So how can your business cope from the imminent financial impact of this coronavirus?